 “See?
 I’m just joking around.”

 Suddenly, I feel my eyes pool up.
-Seconds later, I feel tears fall down my face.
+Seconds later, tears are falling down my face.

-The Ghirardelli chocolate suddenly becomes bitter in my mouth.
+The Ghirardelli chocolate suddenly tastes bitter in my mouth.

 “Don’t do that.
 Don’t ever cry in front of me,” she says firmly.
 I can detect the anger in her voice, the kind that disguises motherly love.

 She sighs exasperatedly, looking away.
-“I’m telling you now, if you keep crying like that, I’m not going to take you out for shopping anymore.”
+“I’m telling you now, if you keep crying like that, I’m not going to take you shopping anymore.”

 We are silent.